felipap/nudge/ROADMAP.md

 - [x] Landing page.
 - [ ] Feat: how do you get Nudge to learn?
+- [ ] Find a way to scrape off most sensitive data locally?
 - [ ] Way to give feedback in the app.
 - [ ] Consider chat-based interaction: "you said you wanted to look at camping plans but you're buying pants" with ability to reply.
 - [ ] Activate notifications for GitHub issues.